-Read this manual before fitting or operating the machine.
-Whenever any doubt exists contact your dealer or the McConnel Service Department for assistance.
+Always read this manual before fitting or operating the machine - whenever any doubt exists contact your dealer or the McConnel Service Department for advice and assistance.

-Use only McConnel spare parts on McConnel equipment and machines.
+Use only McConnel Genuine Service Parts on McConnel Equipment and Machines

-DEFINITIONS

-The following definitions apply throughout this manual:
+DEFINITIONS - The following definitions apply throughout this manual:

-An operating procedure, technique etc., which can result in personal injury or loss of life if not observed carefully.
+An operating procedure, technique etc., which - can result in personal injury or loss of life if not observed carefully.